HYMANSAYS is content writer Eric Hyman's creative portfolio

 American Software: ERP takes on the supply chain

 First ERP to focus on SCM.
-We named them them "The Supply Chain Management Company."
-Great TV, too.
-Same size as SAP then but lost faith.
-Shoulda, coulda, woulda...
+We positioned them them as "The Supply Chain Management Company."
+SAP took notice and had to up their game to stay ahead.

 UUNET, now Verizon: Business side of the Internet